MariaDB Performance Tuning

 Focus on the queries that appear most often in the log since they likely affect performance the most.
 Pay attention to execution times to see which queries are the slowest.
 Also, review the number of rows processed to gauge how much they are taxing your database resources.

-While the Slow Query Log helps in identifying slow queries, Releem’s Query Analytics feature goes further by providing a comprehensive view of your MariaDB server's query performance.
-It automatically detects inefficient queries that consume excessive resources, such as CPU, memory, and disk I/O. The Query Analytics feature ranks your top queries based on execution time and total load, offering detailed insights into which queries need optimization.
+While the Slow Query Log helps in identifying slow queries, Releem’s Query Analytics and Query optimization features goes further by providing a comprehensive view of your MariaDB server's query performance and actionable insights.
+It automatically detects inefficient queries that consume excessive resources, such as CPU, memory, and disk I/O and suggest recommendations to improve them.
+The Query Analytics feature ranks your top queries based on execution time and total load, offering detailed insights into which queries need optimization.

 With real-time monitoring and an intuitive interface, Releem simplifies the process of query optimization, saving you valuable time and effort by allowing you to quickly identify and address performance issues.